2014 United States Senate election in Maine

 The 2014 United States Senate election in Maine took place on November 4, 2014.
-Incumbent Republican Senator Susan Collins, who had served in the position since 1997, won election to a fourth term in office with 68% of the vote, a sizable landslide victory.
+Incumbent Republican Senator Susan Collins, who had served in the position since 1997, won election to a fourth term in office with 68.5% of the vote.
 The primary elections were held on June 10, 2014.
 This was the only Republican-held Senate seat up for election in a state that Barack Obama won in the 2012 presidential election.